COSC-499-W2025/capstone-project-team-18/README.md

 To run all unit tests, simply enter `pytest`.
 To run a specific test file, enter `pytest tests/[test_file].py`

+# Repository Branches

+There are four main branches in this repository:

+[`main`](https://github.com/COSC-499-W2025/capstone-project-team-18/tree/main) - Contains a complete/working version of our app

+[`develop`](https://github.com/COSC-499-W2025/capstone-project-team-18/tree/develop) - Contains a work-in-progress version of our app.
+All branches to add, update, modify, etc. features in our app are branched off of `develop`.

+[`log`](https://github.com/COSC-499-W2025/capstone-project-team-18/tree/log) - Contains all weekly team and personal logs.

+[`doc` (Deprecated)](https://github.com/COSC-499-W2025/capstone-project-team-18/tree/doc) - Contains all documentation files for our app (e.g., DFDs).

 # Milestone 1 Documentation